albertomariapepe/Torch-GA/README.md

 Python package for Geometric / Clifford Algebra in PyTorch, adapted from [Tensorflow GA](https://github.com/RobinKa/tfga).

 This project allows to build basic layers in Geometric / Clifford Algebra of **any dimensionality**.
+The grade of weights and biases of each layer is also fully customisable.

 You are more than welcome to expand and contribute with new types of layers.